ibm-cloud-docs/assistant/dialog-overview.md

     If you want to scale the video to a specific display size, specify a number in the **Base height** field.

-1.  **Video** is supported in Web chat, Facebook, WhatsApp, Slack and SMS integrations.
+1. The **Video** response type is supported in the web chat, Facebook, WhatsApp, Slack, and SMS integrations.

 ### Adding an *Audio* response type